bhstark2/dns-forwarder-analysis/draft-stark-add-dns-forwarder-analysis.md

 to simplify setup of broadband connections, and may break local name resolution (?) it is unlikely to be pursued.

-This leaves Scenario 1 (do nothing in routers that provide DNS proxy).
+This leaves Scenario 1 (do nothing in routers that provide DNS forwarder).

 # Questions for the WG